Where To Watch London’s NYE Fireworks For Free

 Vauxhall Bridge

-The same is true for Vauxhall Bridge, which is the next bridge straddling the river, linking Vauxhall and Pimlico.
-Note that any bridge you opt for will be extremely cold, so wrap up warm.
+The next bridge south is Vauxhall Bridge, which is another great London NYE fireworks viewing spot.
+Linking Vauxhall to Pimlico, the bridge straddles the river just before the bend which obscures the views further downstream.
+Note that any bridge you opt for will be extremely cold, so wrap up warm or take a hot flask.

 Cannon Street

-This central London street up to the Monument sits close to the eastern side of the action, and you can get pretty good views here, mainly because fireworks are crucially shot into the sky.
-Make sure you get there early, as it is typically extremely busy here.
+This central London street leading to the Monument sits close to the eastern side of the action, so you can get pretty good views here too, mainly because fireworks are crucially shot into the sky.
+Make sure you get there early, as it is typically extremely busy here (are you spotting a theme?).

 @getawayholidays Happy New Year 🍾 #nye #newyear #2023 #welcome2023 #fireworks #london #newyearseve #bigben #countdown ♬ original sound – Viagensnabag